Technology That Saves Lives

 The Thumper® Mechanical CPR

-The Thumper 1007CC is a mechanical CPR device capable of delivering continuous chest compressions to a patient in a state of acute cardiac arrest.
+The Thumper 1007CC is a mechanical CPR machine is capable of delivering continuous chest compressions to a patient in a state of acute cardiac arrest.
 The automatic compressions delivered by the Thumper are uninterrupted and exact.

 Compression depth is easily adjustable from 0-3.2”, allowing treatment to be tuned to accommodate a wide range of patients.